Updates to Figma's pricing, seats, and billing experience

 Example

 Twigma Inc. has an Organization subscription with 20 Full seats.
-Their subscription renews on January 1, and they receive quarterly invoices on April 1, July 1, and October 1.
+Their subscription renews on January 1, and they receive quarterly invoices on April 1, July 1, October 1, and January 1.

 Benny joins Twigma on September 15 and an admin approves a Full seat for them.
 In this scenario, Twigma will get their quarterly invoice on October 1.
 The invoice will include: